Large Language Model assisted Hybrid Fuzzing: Conclusion

 \section{Conclusion}

-In this paper, we introduce \tool, a hybrid fuzzer that combines an intelligent yet lightweight concolic execution powered by large language models (LLMs) with greybox fuzzing.
-Leveraging the recent advances in LLMs, \tool explores the potential of achieving the effect of concolic execution without having to compute and solve symbolic constraints.
-In our evaluation, \tool demonstrates strong promise in terms of effectiveness, efficiency, and usability.
-Our evaluation results show that \tool can cover 44.48\%--60.87\% more code branches than baselines, and reduces the time consumption for each concolic execution run by 4--19 times.
-In addition, \tool avoids the combination of heavy symbolic execution infrastructure, which naturally enhances the usability of hybrid fuzzing and lowers the entry barrier.
+In this paper, we present \tool, a hybrid fuzzer that combines greybox fuzzing with smart concolic execution powered by large language models (LLMs).
+Taking advantage of recent advances in LLMs, \tool explores the potential to develop smart concolic execution, with knowledge of the code semantics during input generation.
+In our evaluation, \tool shows strong promise in terms of effectiveness, efficiency, and usability.
+Our evaluation results show that \tool can cover 31\%--59\% more code branches than the state-of-the-art hybrid fuzzers \qsym, \intriguer, and \cofuzz, leading to more bugs found.
+In addition, \tool reduces the time usage of each concolic execution run by 3--19 times.
+Moreover, \tool avoids the combination of a heavy symbolic execution infrastructure and reduces the manual effort involved in environment modeling and system call support, which naturally enhances the usability of hybrid fuzzing and lowers the barrier to its adoption.